×

 We asked expats in Leipzig what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Leipzig, should be aware of several key factors.
 Firstly, it's important to understand the cost of living, which is generally lower than in other major German cities, but still higher than in many other countries.
 Healthcare in Germany is of a high standard, but it's mandatory to have health insurance.
 Expats can choose between public and private healthcare, both of which have their own advantages and disadvantages.
 The official language is German, and while many people speak English, especially in the service industry, it's beneficial to learn some basic German phrases.
 Leipzig has a temperate seasonal climate, with moderate to heavy rainfall throughout the year.
 Winters can be cold, and summers are generally warm but not excessively hot.
 Public transportation in Leipzig is efficient and reliable, with a network of trams, buses, and trains.
 Owning a car is not necessary for getting around the city.
 Germany has a high standard of living and is known for its efficiency, cleanliness, and orderliness.
 However, it's also known for its strict rules and regulations, which expats should familiarize themselves with.
 Germany has a comprehensive social security system, but expats need to check whether their home country has a social security agreement with Germany to avoid double payments.
 The food in Leipzig is hearty and traditional, with a focus on meat and potatoes, but there are also many international restaurants.
 Leipzig is a city rich in culture and history, with many museums, galleries, and music venues.
 It's also known for its beautiful parks and outdoor spaces.
 Finally, it's important to understand the tax implications of retiring in Germany.
 Expats may be liable to pay tax on their worldwide income, depending on their residency status.
-It's advisable to seek professional advice on this matter," commented one expat who made the move to Leipzig.
+It's advisable to seek professional advice on this matter," remarked one expat who made the move to Leipzig.

 What do expats in Leipzig appreciate most about the local culture?

 "Expats in Leipzig often appreciate the city's rich history and culture, which is reflected in its architecture, museums, and festivals.
 They also value the local music scene, as Leipzig is known as the city of music, being the home of famous composers like Bach and Mendelssohn.
 Many expats enjoy the city's vibrant arts scene, with numerous galleries, theaters, and art events happening throughout the year.
 The locals' friendliness and welcoming nature is another aspect that expats appreciate, making it easier for them to integrate and feel at home.
 The city's high quality of life, with its clean environment, efficient public transportation, and affordable cost of living, is also highly valued by expats.
 Moreover, expats appreciate the city's culinary scene, which offers a wide range of international and local German cuisines.
 The city's commitment to sustainability and green living is another aspect that expats admire, with numerous parks, bike paths, and recycling programs.
 Finally, expats in Leipzig appreciate the city's balance between urban life and nature, with its bustling city center and peaceful green spaces.
-The city's strong sense of community and social consciousness is also something that expats value, making Leipzig a comfortable and enjoyable place to live," wrote a member in Leipzig.
+The city's strong sense of community and social consciousness is also something that expats value, making Leipzig a comfortable and enjoyable place to live," wrote one member in Leipzig.

 What do expats find most challenging?